ReactiveSets/toubkal/README.md

 and/or not struggling with bugs, bottlenecks and hard-to-work-around architecture limitations.

-The only thing you need to know to understand XS programs is about **XS Pipelets**.
+The only thing you need to know to understand Toubkal programs is about **Toubkal Pipelets**.

 ```javascript
 xs.upstream_pipelet( parameter, ... )